France

 The off-piste capital of the world quietly hides 36 blue runs.
 Best intermediate terrain is at Le Tour–Balme and the sunny Brévent-Flégère flanks.

-Blue runs (8) tap a name to zoom in on map
+Blue runs (16) tap any run to zoom in on map

 Parsa Chair (Brévent)